 The bell-ringing ice cream cart uncles are a familiar sight on Singapore’s streets.
 To donate, keep an eye out for crimson pots at places like AMK Hub, West Mall, Suntec City and more.
 There’s also an online option where you can donate just by scanning a QR code.
 The donations will go to supporting beneficiaries like the elderly, vulnerable youth, and migrant workers.

 Share-A-Gift by The Boys’ Brigade is an annual community service project that helps to fulfil the wishes of kids and families in need by offering them food items at selected supermarkets islandwide.
 You can easily give back by donating via BB PayNow (located at FairPrice stores).
-The aim is to bring cheer to 43,000 needy families this holiday season.
-You can also drop canned food, tin biscuits, beverages, noodles, and rice at one of the four collection points.
-Alternatively, order food hampers via FairPrice Online!
+The aim is to bring cheer to needy families this holiday season.
+You can also drop off halal canned food, tin biscuits, beverages, noodles, and rice at select collection points.
+Alternatively, you can order food hampers via FairPrice Online!

 The Boys’ Brigade Share-A-Gift, various locations